-An employee of the University who is both a member of a recognised trade union, and is elected, nominated and accredited as a union learning representative of that union, will be permitted reasonable time off during working hours to undertake his/her duties as a Trade Union Learning Representative, provided that: • the union has provided written notice to the University that the employee is a learning representative of that union; and • the employee is sufficiently trained to carry out his/her duties as a trade union learning representative.
+An employee of the University who is both a member of a recognised trade union, and is elected, nominated and accredited as a union learning representative of that union, will be permitted reasonable time off during working hours to undertake their duties as a Trade Union Learning Representative, provided that:

-To satisfy the training requirement the employee must be able to demonstrate to the trade union that he/she has received sufficient training to enable him/her to operate competently in one or more areas, these being: • analysing learning or training needs; • providing information and advice about learning or training matters; • arranging or supporting learning or training; • promoting the value of learning and training.
+To satisfy the training requirement, the employee must be able to demonstrate to the trade union that they have received sufficient training to enable them to operate competently in one or more areas, these being:

 In most cases this will involve the completion by the employee of a training course approved by the trade union or the Trades Union Congress, or a demonstration to the trade union's satisfaction that the employee has previously gained the expertise and experience necessary to operate effectively as a trade union learning representative.

 The employee must satisfy the 'sufficient training' requirement either: